-The significance of the Bulgarian campaign lay not in its use of photographic images, but in the way it established a discourse about atrocity.
+The significance of the Bulgarian campaign lay not in its use of photographic images but in the way it established a discourse about atrocity.
 In the 1870s, technology did not allow for the reproduction of photographs in newspapers.
 Reports about the violence in Bulgaria were rich in graphic textual description, particularly in those published by Irish American correspondent Januarius Aloysius MacGahan in the Daily News.
-One interpretation of the Bulgarian atrocities agitation is that it especially appealed to evangelical non-conformists, who responded to the strongly moral call for action.
-Non-conformity was a religion which valued the written word above all else, and a notable feature of the Bulgarian atrocities agitation was the lack of visual material, in the form of illustrations and photographs, to accompany verbal evidence of the atrocities.
-Gladstone’s pamphlet contained no illustrations and indeed, one of the few photographs (or more correctly, an engraving based on a photograph) that appeared in the pamphlet literature which accompanied the scandal, was to prove that Christians too perpetrated atrocities.
+One interpretation of the Bulgarian atrocities agitation is that it especially appealed to evangelical nonconformists, who responded to the strongly moral call for action.
+Nonconformity was a religion that valued the written word above all else, and a notable feature of the Bulgarian atrocities agitation was the lack of visual material, in the form of illustrations and photographs, to accompany verbal evidence of the terrible harm.
+Gladstone’s pamphlet contained no illustrations, and indeed, one of the few photographs (or more correctly, an engraving based on a photograph) that appeared in the pamphlet literature accompanying the scandal was used to prove that Christians too perpetrated atrocities.

-“Turkish soldiers with faces mutilated by Christians” shows five Turkish soldiers with their noses and lips cut off, framed by two men (one in European dress, the other in a Fez carrying a sabre), symbolically cast as Christian and Muslim.
-Taken in the grounds of the hospital at Seutari, allegedly at the insistence of a doctor, the accompanying text states: “These “atrocities” committed by Christians on Turks from the commencement of the insurrection naturally led to retaliation.”
-The pamphlet was written by a Conservative British MP, Bedford Pim, a former naval officer and barrister who argued that Turkey was an important ally to Britain and should not be painted into a corner as a brutal and vicious overlord.
+“Turkish soldiers with faces mutilated by Christians” shows five Turkish soldiers with their noses and lips cut off, framed by two men (one in European dress, the other in a fez carrying a saber) symbolically cast as Christian and Muslim.
+Taken on the grounds of the hospital at Seutari, allegedly at the insistence of a doctor, the accompanying text states: “These ‘atrocities’ committed by Christians on Turks from the commencement of the insurrection naturally led to retaliation.”
+The pamphlet was written by a Conservative British MP (Member of Parliament), Bedford Pim, a former naval officer and barrister who argued that Turkey was an important ally to Britain and should not be painted into a corner as a brutal and vicious overlord.

-“Their Bones Speak”: The Indian Famine, 1876–78
+“Their Bones Speak”: The Indian Famine, 1876–1878

-Contemporaneous with the agitation over conditions in Bulgaria, there emerged another cause celebre in Britain, centred around a catastrophic famine in southern India during the years 1876–8, in which four million people perished.
-Indeed the issues were so proximate that Florence Nightingale, when imploring people to donate on behalf of the starving, compared British inaction as morally equivalent to the brutal behaviour of the Turks:
+Contemporaneous with the agitation over conditions in Bulgaria, another cause celebre emerged in Britain, centered around a catastrophic famine in southern India during the years 1876–8, in which four million people perished.
+Indeed, the issues were so proximate that Florence Nightingale, when imploring people to donate on behalf of the starving, compared British inaction as morally equivalent to the brutal behavior of the Turks:

 If English people know what an Indian famine is – worse than a battlefield, worse even than a retreat; and this famine too, in its second year – there is not an English man, woman or child, who would not give out of their abundance, or out of their economy.

-If we do not, we are the Turks who put an end to the wounded, and worse then they, for they put an end to the enemy’s wounded; but we, by neglect to our own fellow starving subjects; and there is not a more industrious being on the face of the earth than the ryot.
+If we do not, we are the Turks who put an end to the wounded, and worse than they, for they put an end to the enemy’s wounded; but we, by neglect to our own fellow starving subjects; and there is not a more industrious being on the face of the earth than the ryot.

-In relief campaigns for Indian famine victims of the mid-1870s, in which Indians were constructed as “fellow subjects” in dire need of assistance, photographic evidence was coupled with eyewitness accounts to emphasise the reality of the famine and the suffering it caused.
+In relief campaigns for Indian famine victims of the mid-1870s, in which Indians were constructed as “fellow subjects” in dire need of assistance, photographic evidence was coupled with eyewitness accounts to emphasize the reality of the famine and the suffering it caused.
 The victims of the “Bulgarian atrocities” were Christians, whereas the Indian famine sufferers were not, which meant that despite the links of empire, there were differences of race and religion to be negotiated in the relief effort.
-Although the famine was not constructed as an “atrocity”, it did introduce the practice of displaying shocking images of bodily suffering and deprivation as truth claims in order to prompt humanitarian action.
+Although the famine was not constructed as an “atrocity,” it did introduce the practice of displaying shocking images of bodily suffering and deprivation as truth claims in order to prompt humanitarian action.